HBPMedical/RAW-deploy/doc/DockerSwarmConfig-Testing.md

  * Docker Compose (Container deployment management)
  * Consul (Discovery service and key store)

+For extra confort, the following can be added:

+ * Shipyard (Web UI)

 # Platform Requirements

  1. Ubuntu server 16.04+ or RHEL 7.2+